-Provide information for them about organisations they could contact, or other such information that might help them in their situation (for example, details of a solicitor or estate agent).
+Provide information to them about organisations they could contact, or other such information that might help them in their situation (for example, details of a solicitor or estate agent).

 Allow the person to use your address to have letters sent to them so their abuser can’t get to them.
 You could also allow them to make calls and use emails at your place, to also help them keep information from their abuser.

-- Identify safe areas in the house or other places they can go.
+- Identify safe areas in the house or other places they can go to.

 - Learn the red flags of the abuser so you can avoid setting them off.

-- You can also create a code word which you can say, text, etc. when you need to let others know you’re in danger.
+- You can also create a code word that you can say, text, etc. when you need to let others know you’re in danger.

 - Practice how you could escape should the need arise.